 Several of the symptoms listed above can also stem from post-traumatic stress disorder.
 The wide range of emotions could be from a traumatic experience that the teen has not fully recovered from.
 The drastic change in emotions could show a history of emotional or physical abuse, drug or substance abuse, and mood disorders.
 Troubled teenagers don’t always feel safe discussing their past struggles with their authoritative figures, leaving those in authority to believe that their teen has mood disorders.

 Residential treatment centers and therapeutic boarding schools address all of these issues and the licensed therapists can help determine which struggle the teen is facing, or if it is more than one struggle.

-Therapeutic elements for the troubled teens include equine therapy, group and individual therapy, and drug and substance abuse recovery programs.
-All of these elements help provide a well-rounded form of support for the troubled teen.
+Therapeutic elements for the teenagers include equine therapy, group and individual therapy, and drug and substance abuse recovery programs.
+All of these elements help provide a well-rounded form of support for the teen.

-Therapeutic boarding schools and residential treatment centers hire the most qualified psychologists and therapists to work for them as to ensure the best possible help for troubled teens.
-For parents who aren’t sure what their troubled teen is struggling with, sending them to these residential treatment centers and boarding schools can help not only identify what the trouble teen is struggling to deal with, but also to find healing and a way to change the outward behaviors by changing the way the troubled teens look at things on the inside.
+Therapeutic boarding schools and residential treatment centers hire the most qualified psychologists and therapists to work for them as to ensure the best possible help for teenagers.
+For parents who aren’t sure what their teen is struggling with, sending them to these residential treatment centers and boarding schools can help not only identify what the trouble teen is struggling to deal with, but also to find healing and a way to change the outward behaviors by changing the way the teenagers look at things on the inside.

-For additional information on how residential treatment centers and therapeutic boarding schools can help troubled teens who might have mood disorders please contact Zion’s Educational System by calling 866-471-8579.
+For additional information on how residential treatment centers and therapeutic boarding schools can help troubled teenagers who might have mood disorders please contact Zion’s Educational System by calling 866-471-8579.